cyclus/cyclus.github.com/source/basics/introduction.rst

 +++++++++++++++++

-The modeling paradigm adopted by |cyclus| includes a number of deeply embedded fundamental concepts.
+The modeling paradigm adopted by |cyclus| includes a number of deeply embedded :doc:`fundamental concepts <concepts>`.
 These basic design choices comprise the bedrock on which most future design choices are made.
 The |cyclus| team recognizes the accompanying inflexibility to the code and therefore does not anticipate that these attributes will change.